Exercise for Asthma: Best Workouts, Breathing Tips & Safety Guide

 However, you should consult a doctor before you start these exercises and keep using your medications if you take them.

 The best exercises for asthma patients involve brief bursts of activity or gentle, low-intensity movements.
-These activities work on your lungs and prepare them, making you less likely to face asthma symptoms.
-But before you choose any exercise, consult with a doctor, listen to your body, and keep on checking on it.
+These physical training for asthma work on your lungs and prepare them, making you less likely to face asthma symptoms.
+But before you choose any exercise for asthma, consult with a doctor, listen to your body, and keep checking on it.

 Some of the recommended exercises for Asthma patients are: